ellisonmu/Entropy-Controlled-Dithering/README.md

 # Entropy-Controlled-Dithering
-Contains the code for research on entropy controlled Dithering
+Contains the code for research on entropy-controlled Dithering This code utilizes the MatLab Audio Toolbox.